 Before getting ahead of ourselves, it is important to address degrees of freedom.
 In statistics, degrees of freedom is the number of values in the final calculation which are free to vary.
 In other words, it is the number of ways or dimensions an independent value can move without violating constraints.

-To calculate degrees of freedom, we subtract the number of relations from the number of observations.
-For determining the degrees of freedom for a sample mean or average, we would subtract one (1) from the number of observations, n.
+To calculate degrees of freedom, subtract the number of relations from the number of observations.
+For determining the degrees of freedom for a sample mean or average, you need to subtract one (1) from the number of observations, n.

 Effective Degrees of Freedom